grackle-project/grackle/doc/source/Installation.rst

      requires that the compiler directive ``H5_USE_16_API`` be specified.
      This can be done with ``-DH5_USE_16_API``, which is in the machine specific make files.

+Although many systems already have them installed, both build systems have additional dependencies:

+   * the :ref:`classic build system <classic_build>`, employs the ``makedepend`` and the `libtool <https://www.gnu.org/software/libtool/>`_ utilities.
+     It's often easiest to download these dependencies through your system's package manager.

+   * the :ref:`CMake build system <cmake_build>` requires cmake to be installed.
+     It's easiest download a binary distribution from the `CMake website <https://cmake.org/download/>`_ or use your system's package manager.

+.. _download_grackle:

 Downloading
 -----------